 1995 – today

-This logo first appeared on the cover of the debut studio album Adrenaline, released in 1995.
-It contains just one word – the name of the band, neatly written in lowercase letters.
+This logo first appeared on Adrenaline’s debut album cover, released in 1995.
+It contains just one word – the band’s name, neatly written in lowercase letters.
 The font imitates calligraphic handwriting with alternating thin and thick strokes.
 The elegant inscription contrasts with the heavy sound of the music, creating dissonance.
-However, it must be acknowledged that the songs themselves also contain an eclectic mix: the band members skillfully combine tranquility, melody, anger, aggression, and anxiety.
+However, it must be acknowledged that the songs also contain an eclectic mix: the band members skillfully combine tranquility, melody, anger, aggression, and anxiety.
 Thus, behind the neat cursive glyphs lies something more than just an attempt to make a good impression.
 Even the fact that all the letters are separated already suggests emerging chaos.

 2006 – today